LolghElmo/TelegramBot/README.md

 # Great Tutorial Bot - Telegram Bot Tutorial Series

-Welcome to the Great Tutorial Bot series!
+Welcome to the Telegram Bot!
 Here you will find all the code and resources used in a series of tutorial videos on how to create a Telegram bot using C# and the Telegram.Bot library.
 Each file has a number representing the video in the series.

 ## Videos